MysterioO/ob-msp-agent/README.md

 2. **Instrumentation Research:** Solve the "Observability for the Observer" problem.
 Since MCP servers communicate over **stdio**, traditional scraping (like Prometheus) doesn't work.
 This project demonstrates how to "push" signals (Spans, Metrics, Logs) out to an OTel Collector from a stdio-based process.

 ---
+## The "Mega-Prompt" Example
+Once your MCP server is running and connected to your AI assistant, you don't have to ask it one question at a time.
+Because the AI has access to your entire suite of tools across Metrics, Logs, Traces, and Alerts, you can give it a high-level objective and let it do the heavy lifting.

+Copy and paste this exact prompt into your AI assistant during a simulated incident to see the magic happen:

+"We are getting customer reports of intermittent failures on the checkout service.
+Please investigate this end-to-end:

+1. Check if any relevant alerts are currently firing.
+2. Look at the latency and error rate trends for the checkout service over the last 45 minutes.
+3. If latency is high, find the slowest traces for this time window.
+4. Take the trace ID of the slowest request and pull the exact error logs associated with it.
+5. Once you have a hypothesis for the root cause, post a structured incident summary to the Slack channel and create an annotation in Grafana to mark that we are investigating."

+**How the AI handles this:**
+The agent will intelligently chain your MCP tools together.
+It will start with get_active_alerts, move to query_metrics_range, use find_slow_traces to get a Trace ID, feed that ID directly into query_logs_by_trace_id, and finally wrap up with post_incident_summary and create_annotation.

+---

 ## The Challenge: Monitoring the Monitor